davewasthere/davewasthere/src/pages/posts/2015-well-that-was-an-interesting-year.md

 published: false
 ---

+Ever since my Taiwan trip, I've been addicted to pomelo.
+I can't explain why, but I just can't get enough of the fruit.
+Unfortunately it's both rare and crazy expensive here in Bendigo, so I've bought a couple of pomelo plants and started growing my own.

+I did try germinating seeds, and had several plants on the go.
+But the summers here are crazy hot and I didn't have a good enough watering system while we were away for holidays, so they ended up drying out.
+Also, I don't think pomelo grows true to seed (you need to graft), but it's still a fun experiment.

 <figure class="image">
 <img src="/travel/2015/pomelo.jpg" />
 <figcaption>In only a short six or seven years, this might grow pomelos</figcaption>
 </figure>

 ## Pickle arrives

+As well as germinating pomelo seeds, something else has been germinating.
+Pickle, the new addition to our family arrived early Feb.

 <figure class="image">
 <img src="/travel/2015/pickle-arrives.jpg" />